Andaman and Nicobar Islands: Flora and fauna

 There are about 64 species of reptiles of which half of them are endemic to the islands.
 More than 1350 species of echinoderms and molluscs and 200 species of corals are found in the seas surrounding the islands.
 Larger marine species include salt water crocodiles, dugongs, turtles, dolphins and whales.
 There are more than 1350 species of fishes including 13 fresh water species.
 The islands are well known for prized shellfish, the commercial exploitation of which began in the early 20th century.
-The territory is home for about 896 species of winged insects including 225 butterflies species.
+The territory is home for about 896 species of winged insects including 225 butterfly species.

 There are about nine national parks, 96 wildlife sanctuaries and one biosphere reserve in the islands.
 The Andaman regional centre of the Zoological Survey of India was established in 1977.
 The Mahatma Gandhi Marine National Park was established in 1983 and consists of 15 islands in South Andaman.